Trade and Service Marks

 Disclaimers: not available.

-Letters of consent: are accepted.
+Letters of consent: are accepted; can be simply signed.

 Publication: applications are laid open to public inspection in the electronic Czech Patent Office Gazette.